Our Spay/Neuter Clinic Saves Lives

 • Cat SNAP tests for Feline Leukemia and FIV: $35

-• Microchipping for cats or dogs: $25
+• Microchipping for cats: $25

 Microchipping Protects Your Lost Pets